botworld-wiki/beatburger.github.io/_bots/yanky.md

 ---

 ### 'Full Damage Build' by Hex
--AAACA - For 1v1 battle.
+-**AAACA:** For 1v1 battle.
 Doesn't let it enemy escape with it's Ultimate Grapple with 50% increase stun duration.
 Keeps your enemy company.

 ### 'Tanky Brawler' by Hex
-ABBCB - Reduce physical and energy damage taken by 30% each.
+-**ABBCB:** Reduce physical and energy damage taken by 30% each.
 Last longer in battle.